 But what do we actually know about e-cigarettes and, as parents, are we informed enough to have conversations with our children about them and potential risks.
-We have put together a list of questions for parents and kids that we have been asking in Life Education and some of our findings.

 Nicotine is a toxic, colourless, oily liquid which is the chief component of tobacco.
 When inhaled as smoke the nicotine is absorbed through small air sacs in the lungs.
 It is highly addictive and can cause increased blood pressure and heart and lung problems.

-E-cigarettes are battery powered devices that mimic the process of smoking by heating a nicotine liquid into a vapour as the user inhales.
+E-cigarettes are battery-powered devices that mimic the process of smoking by heating a nicotine liquid into a vapour as the user inhales.

 Simulating a cigarette, a user inhales the vapour through a replaceable cartridge.
 Within the cartridge is a mixture of nicotine as well as artificial flavourings such as menthol and the chemical Propylene Glycol (PG).
 As this liquid is inhaled and exhaled as an odourless vapour, using an e-cigarette is often called ‘vaping’.